 a.
+Grant Road

+Connector -

 Throup Road

 Extend Throup Road to connect Charters Road and Phillips Road to provide a connection between Phillips Road and the Town Centre as an alternative to Highway 14.
-This is the "Grant Road Connector" project that is included in the MOU between the District and Ministry.
+This is the first section of the "Grant Road Connector" project that is included in the MOU between the District and the Ministry.
+This will trigger the need for upgrades to the existing section of Throup Road to ensure continuous walking and cycling facilities through the entire corridor.
 The existing portion of Throup Road between Church Road and Charters Road may also require upgrade once this connection is made to ensure appropriate, continuous walking and cycling facilities are provided the length of Throup Road.